nikanton/Databases/README.md

 ## Databases 2nd term

-There are solutions to some homeworks.
+There are solutions to homeworks.